China's Changchun: A Japanese Connection?

 Changchun had been a place that crossed my path during a bullet train journey from Harbin to Shenyang, a feeling that I would return eventually filled my heart as that train stopped briefly at the city's West Railway Station in February 2017.
 Stepping onto the platform from my overnight Beijing train at the dawn of 2018's Tomb Sweeping holiday, I kept that promise!
-Much better!
+Much better, C!

 Yet again the naysayers continued to pour out their worthless noise, I stood firm booking my train tickets and hotel to Changchun for China's 2018 Tomb Sweeping holiday weekend.
 Wedged in-between Heilongjiang Province to the North and Liaoning Province to the South, it had been a place I had left behind during those bitter temperatures during 2017's Spring Festival holiday week.
 I still had a mission to revisit one of the key sights linking the historic and bloody Japanese invasion with its former puppet emperor to boot.
 Waking up with the rising sun, my overnight train from Beijing approached Changchun's main Railway Station.
 Choosing to maximise time spent in that Northeastern city, I had left for the train straight after work the previous day.
 Hot on the heels of People's Square, I was straight on the metro.
 It felt surreal to just have my rucksack thinly packed, it definitely made me feel like I had forgotten something?
 Of course, I had everything packed for that whistle-stop trip up North!
 Get into it Changchun!